felixdulfer/ngx-mat-quill/ngx-mat-quill/README.md

 # ngx-mat-quill

-This library provides Angular Material-themed Quill editor components for Angular projects.
+This library provides an Angular Material-themed Quill editor component for Angular projects.

 ## Installation